jlangenegger/ssh_certificate/README_client.md

 1) Use the provided script `install_user_certificate.sh`.
 This scripts installs the certifacte automatically for the user that is logged-in.
 2) Install the certificate manually.
 The steps can be found right below.

----
-**NOTE**

-To apply the changes you need to manualy restart the ssh deamon!
+**To apply the changes you need to manualy restart the ssh deamon!**
----

 ### manually tell the SSH daemon about the certificate.
 There are two different options to tell the daemon about the certificate: `global` or `user based`.